07821 210231|[email protected]

 We are accredited by the following: HCPC, CSP, Physio First, CPD, DBS, BOBATH

 Pam has 27 years of experience of working in neurotherapy of which over 20 years was within paediatrics.
 I have experience working with acquired and traumatic brain conditions, specialising in neuro muscular conditions, brain and spinal tumours, developmental delay, cerebral palsy and degenerative conditions.
-Although I have worked for 20years within the NHS, I have also worked in Private care and for a Charity; I have also worked alongside social care and education.
+Although I have worked for 20 years within the NHS, I have also worked in Private care and for a Charity; I have also worked alongside social care and education.
 My priority in my therapy is putting the client central to their care ensuring a personalised goal centred approach around the needs and wants of my clients and their families.
 Within paediatrics I am excited by the team approach including working with parents, siblings, grandparents as well as health, social care and education.
 I desire improvements in quality of life and achieving personal aspirations for a purposeful, meaningful and enjoyable lifestyle.

 Pam has been involved in education throughout her career, this included more formally at Universities and presently she is a guest lecturer at UCLAN.
 Pam has been involved and spoken on Regional and National courses regarding Technology Dependent patients.
 She has been involved in writing policies and carepathways for the Hospital and Community Paediatric NHS services.
 Pam has also provided training and support for families and care teams regarding specific careplans, moving and handling, technology dependent respiratory care, neurology therapy programmes and falls management